frame-lang/frame-docs/advanced_frame/runtime.rst

 Event Forwarding Runtime Support
 -----------

-The Frame event forwarding mechanism provides the ability to recieve an event in one state and then pass it to another state to handle.
-Below we see a simple example where state **$S0** recieves the **next** event and simply forwards it to state **$S1** to handle and print the parameters.
+The Frame event forwarding mechanism provides the ability to receive an event in one state and then pass it to another state to handle.
+Below we see a simple example where state **$S0** receives the **next** event and simply forwards it to state **$S1** to handle and print the parameters.

 .. code-block::